Le Deuxième souffle (Second Breath) (1966)

 It isn't an easy film to watch, perhaps because it moves so deliberately in comparison to its American models, but this somber, repressive, and perverse work displays a ferocious moral and formal integrity.

 Audience Reviews for Le Deuxième souffle (Second Breath)

-Le Deuxième souffle (Second Breath) yet.
+Le Deuxième souffle (Second Breath) Quotes

 There are no approved quotes yet for this movie.